 The fourth step in the process involves gathering evidence to support whether the financial statements our clients prepare are free of any material misstatement.
 It is in this step that a clear connection can be seen between the procedures the auditor performs and the overall risk assessments that have been made in the previous step.

-After the evidence has been gathered, reviewed and assessed, the auditor then formulates an opinion on the fair presentation of the financial statements.
+After the evidence has been gathered, reviewed, and assessed, the auditor then formulates an opinion on the fair presentation of the financial statements.

 After the appropriate opinion has been determined a report is then drafted, reviewed, issued, and presented to the management of our clients and their respective audit committees.
 This represents the final step in the financial audit process and completes our important role in ensuring that the cycle of credibility continues without interruption.